 Carlson's first book, The Publicity and Promotion Handbook: A Complete Guide for Small Business (John Wiley, 1982), outlines how businesses can handle publicity, advertising, and sales promotion on tight budgets and with in-house staff.
 A case analysis of marketing in an architectural practice was first published by the Harvard Business School and then appeared in Services Marketing (Prentice Hall, 1984).

-Her newest publication is Upscale Retailing in Wartime: Seattle Department Stores and the Challenges of World Wars I and II, now available from Amazon.com's Kindle store.
-This excerpt from a longer manuscript (as yet unpublished) describes how Seattle's grand old department stores created social, educational and cultural opportunities for women in the late 1800s and early 1900s, and how the stores can be credited with developing a strong downtown core that still exists today.
-Upscale Retailing provides a directory of the most important department stores in Seattle in the era 1914-1946, explains how Seattle's retail district moved from Second Avenue up to the Pine Street corridor, and discusses the challenges the stores faced, especially during World War II, including merchandise shortages, rationing, personnel turnover, price ceilings, high sales taxes, ever-changing regulations on sales prices, and the significant difference in wages for department store employees vs. those in defense plants.
+A more recent publication is Upscale Retailing in Wartime: Seattle Department Stores and the Challenges of World Wars I and II, now available from Amazon.com's Kindle store.
+This excerpt from a longer manuscript (as yet unpublished) describes how Seattle's grand old department stores created social, educational and cultural opportunities for women in the late 1800s and early 1900s, and how the stores can be credited with developing a strong downtown core.

 Linda Carlson